VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Experiments

 \subsection{Results and Discussions}

 \looseness=-1 \textbf{Results on LLaVA-1.5}.
 In Table~\ref{tab:llava}, we apply our approach to LLaVA-1.5-7B~\cite{liu2024improved} and compare its performance with other baselines across 9 image understanding tasks.
-With only 128 and 192 tokens per image instead of the original 576, our approach nearly retains the performance of the original LLaVA-1.5, with only negligible performance declines of 1.0\% and 1.2\%, respectively.
+Following previous work~\cite{zhang2024sparsevlm,yang2024visionzip} in this field, we present a comparative analysis of performance across three settings, retaining an average of 192, 128, and 64 visual tokens across all 32 layers in LLaMA~\cite{touvron2023llama}, corresponding to reduction rates of 66.7\%, 77.8\%, and 88.9\%, respectively.
+We also calculate and present the percentage of performance retention in the final column, using the vanilla LLaVA-1.5 performance as the 100\% upper limit.
+As shown in the table, with only 128 and 192 tokens per image instead of the original 576, our approach nearly retains the performance of the original LLaVA-1.5, with only negligible performance declines of 1.0\% and 1.2\%, respectively.
 Our approach becomes even more advantageous with higher reduction rates: With an aggressive 88.9\% reduction rate, our approach results in only a 3.3\% degradation in average performance across benchmarks, outperforming the second-best VisionZip~\cite{yang2024visionzip} by a substantial margin of 4.0\%.
 These results suggest that our method effectively maintains high performance while reducing the number of visual tokens processed.

 \textbf{Results on LLaVA-NeXT}.
 In Table~\ref{tab:llava-next}, we further compare the performance achieved by our approach with other state-of-the-arts on the more advanced LLaVA-NeXT-7B~\cite{liu2024llavanext}.
 We present the performance of all approaches under a fixed budget of 320 tokens per image, corresponding to an 88.9\% reduction rate.
 Our approach continues to achieve superior performance on LLaVA-NeXT-7B~\cite{liu2024llavanext}, attaining the best performance on 6 out of 9 benchmarks, and achieving 95.4\% of the original LLaVA-NeXT-7B~\cite{liu2024llavanext} performance with only 11.1\% of the token budget without additional training.